jankazil/hrrr-data/README.md

-# HRRR-data
+# hrrr-data

-**HRRR-data** is a Python toolkit for accessing, downloading, and processing High-Resolution Rapid Refresh (HRRR) forecast data from NOAA’s public S3 bucket.
+**hrrr-data** is a Python toolkit for accessing, downloading, and processing High-Resolution Rapid Refresh (HRRR) forecast data from NOAA’s public S3 bucket.

 It provides:

 - Top level command-line tools that
   - Download HRRR surface forecast GRIB2 files from NOAA’s public S3 bucket for a specified date range, forecast initialization hour, forecast valid hour, and region.
-  - Extract a subset of commonly used surface variables from the GRIB2 files into netCDF files.
+  - Extract a subset of commonly used variables from the GRIB2 files into netCDF files.

 - Modules for
   - Interacting with the NOAA HRRR S3 bucket and downloading HRRR forecast data